sammyl4231/sep11-freedom-project/tool/learning-log.md

 I tinkered with the [postEffect](https://kaboomjs.com/play?example=postEffect) tutorial.
 This tutorial is also like the platforming tutorial, except that you can make the graphics look different by pressing the up and down arrow keys.

+### 2/24/25

+* Now that I've tried many different types of codes for my freedom project, my next step is to put them into action.
+I need to see how they really run so my freedom project is fully and correctly interactive, as it will be used by other people.

+* I can use the [dialog](https://kaboomjs.com/play?example=dialog) feature for when there's new players.
+I can make the dialog sound like a greeting to new players, telling them the controls, the purpose of the game, and how to play the game.

+* I will use the [platformer](https://kaboomjs.com/play?example=platformer) feature to make the game.
+Levels of different types of seasons and worlds.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc